KillianLynch/local-lab-dev/23ai-new-features/new-schema-level-privileges/new-schema-level-privileges.md

 ## Introduction

-Welcome to the Working with Schema-Level Privileges workshop.
-In this workshop, you will learn how to work with the new schema-level privilege management feature introduced in Oracle Database 23ai.
+Welcome to the Working with Schema-Level Privileges lab.
+In this lab, you will learn how to work with the new schema-level privilege management feature introduced in Oracle Database 23ai.

 Estimated Lab Time: 15 minutes